cysouw/diathesis/text/c04_summaryEpi.md

 The grammatical marking of ~~evidentiality~~ is a linguistic structure by which the speaker indicates the evidence for the stated utterance.
 It has been observed in languages all over the world.
 In German, grammaticalised evidentials exist in various variants.
 As for the German names for these categories, I propose to distinguish between *Inferenz* for inferential evidentials and *Evidenz* for direct evidentials.

-### *Imperfektinferenz* (*scheinen+zu‑Infinitiv*) {#sec:summary-imperfektinferenz}
+### *Imperfektinferenz* (*scheinen+zu‑In­fi­ni­tiv*) {#sec:summary-imperfektinferenz}

-The marking of ~~Imperfektinferenz~~ (full discussion in [@sec:zuinfinitive-scheinen]) is expressed by the verb *scheinen* with a *zu‑Infinitiv* [@next a].
+The marking of ~~Imperfektinferenz~~ (full discussion in [@sec:zuinfinitive-scheinen]) is expressed by the verb *scheinen* with a *zu‑In­fi­ni­tiv* [@next a].
 This construction conveys an inferential evidential, in which the speaker expresses some confidence in the stated event based on a deduction from available information.
 There is also a closely related *Perfektinferenz* as discussed in the next [@sec:summary-perfektinferenz].
 The main difference between the two is the perfectivity of the verb.
-By using the *zu‑Infinitiv* the construction is marked as imperfect.
+By using the *zu‑In­fi­ni­tiv* the construction is marked as imperfect.
 The verb *scheinen* has various further uses, among them a lexical meaning expressing 'to shine'.
-Crucially, in its evidential usage with a *zu‑Infinitiv* this construction is coherently monoclausal [@next b].
+Crucially, in its evidential usage with a *zu‑In­fi­ni­tiv* this construction is coherently monoclausal [@next b].

 ::: ex
 a.
 Der Plan scheitert. \
    Der Plan scheint zu scheitern.
 b.
-Es ist bekannt, dass der Plan zu scheitern scheint.
+(Es ist bekannt, dass) der Plan zu scheitern scheint.
 :::

 ### *Perfektinferenz* (*scheinen/erscheinen+Partizip*) {#sec:summary-perfektinferenz}